 Answer: This is unlikely for several reasons:

 At first glance, there is nothing in this song that is uniquely Catholic in belief as compared to Protestant catechism.
 Any of the items in it could be embraced by Catholic and Protestant alike.
-It is true that Queen Elizabeth I‘s 1558 Act of Uniformity and Act of Supremacy truly did abolish what was called the “old worship,” and the open practice of Catholicism was forbidden by law until in 1829 the English Parliament passed the Catholic Emancipation Act.
+It is true that Queen Elizabeth I‘s 1558 Act of Uniformity and Act of Supremacy truly did abolish what was called the “old worship,” and the open practice of Catholicism was forbidden by law.
+That is until 1829 when the English Parliament passed the Catholic Emancipation Act.
 That said, nothing in this song would have been taken as particularly Catholic or offensive to Anglican sensibilities.
-Indeed, during the highly Puritan time of the Commonwealth between 1649 and 1660 under the

 However, during the highly Puritan time of the Commonwealth between 1649 and 1660 under the Cromwell government, Christmas was not celebrated in England until the time of Charles II and the restoration of the English monarchy.
 In Colonial America, during Puritan times this prohibition was also observed.